Optimal Support for Distressed Subsidiaries -- a Systemic Risk Perspective: Case Study

 For $x=0$ the systems are decoupled.
-We observe that in this case, as a results of strong contagion, almost all type $1$ subsidiaries default.
+We observe that in this case, as a result of strong contagion, almost all type $1$ subsidiaries default.
 This is due to the relatively low capital in this network and the relatively strong connectivity.
 The contagion is very much driven by higher order effects.
-This can be seen by calculating the probability that a subsidiary that is not initially defaulted defaults as a result of edges to initially defaulted subsidiaries.
+This can be seen by calculating the probability that a subsidiary that has not initially defaulted, defaults as a result of edges to initially defaulted subsidiaries.
 This probability is equal to the probability that a Poisson distributed random variable with parameter $14\cdot 0.15$ is at least $5$, and calculates as $\approx 6.21\%$ which thus accounts only for a very low share of the final defaults.
 Subsidiary network $2$ is different.
 Due to the larger capital $r_2=9$ almost no contagion takes place.
-This is not surprising because the probability that an initially not defaulted subsidiary defaults as the result of edges from initially defaulted subsidiaries is very low.
+This is not surprising because the probability that a subsidiary, which has not defaulted initially, defaults as the result of edges from initially defaulted subsidiaries, is very low.
 It is equal to the probability that a Poisson distributed random variable with parameter $14\cdot 0.15$ is larger than $9$.
 This probability is less than $0.04\%$.

-With support for the subsidiaries $x<0$, the contagion in the type $1$ network can be significantly contained.
-In fact we see that with a support level of $x=-3$, the fraction of defaulted type $1$ subsidiaries is reduced to $\approx 33.5 \%$ without significantly increasing the number of defaulted type $2$ subsidiaries.
+With support level $x<0$, the contagion in the network of subsidiaries of type $1$ can be significantly contained.
+In fact, we see that with a support level of $x=-3$, the fraction of defaulted type $1$ subsidiaries is reduced to $\approx 33.5 \%$ without significantly increasing the number of defaulted type $2$ subsidiaries.
 As a result also the total number of defaulted subsidiaries (type $1$ together with type $2$) is reduced.
-In fact the lowest fraction of all the defaults is obtained for $x=-5$.
-With larger support, however, the subsidiaries in the type $2$ network get weakened substantially up to the point where more of them default.
-These defaults then channel back into the type $1$ network and so forth.
+The lowest fraction of all the defaults is obtained for $x=-5$.
+With greater support, however, the subsidiaries of the type $2$ get weakened substantially up to the point where more of them default.
+These defaults then channel back into the network of subsidiaries of type $1$ and so forth.
 For $x=-8$ this leads to almost all subsidiaries defaulting.